crazywhalecc/static-php-cli/docs/en/guide/extension-notes.md

 ## password-argon2

-1. password-argon2 is not a standard extension, it is an additional algorithm for the `password_hash` function.
+1. password-argon2 is not a standard extension.
+The algorithm `PASSWORD_ARGON2ID` for the `password_hash` function needs libsodium or libargon2 to work.
-2. On Linux systems, `password-argon2` dependency `libargon2` conflicts with the `libsodium` library.
+2. using password-argon2 enables multithread support for this.

 ## ffi